-8. INTERNET AND EMAIL FILTERING – A system shall be installed to block inappropriate internet sites and email messages.
+8. INTERNET AND EMAIL FILTERING – Redundant systems shall be installed to block inappropriate internet sites and email messages.
 This system shall allow the addition or removal of individual internet sites and email addresses from a list of those to be blocked.
-Staff may submit requests for changes to the blocking list to the Director of Technology for consideration by a committee made up of instructional representatives, the Director of Technology, and a member of the Technology Department.
+Staff may submit requests for changes to the blocking list to the Director of Technology for consideration by a committee made up of instructional representatives, the Director of Technology, and a member of the technology department.

 10. REFORMAT COMPUTERS- District computers will be reconfigured when an employee leaves the District or a computer is reassigned.
 Files or individual applications may be removed.
 It is the responsibility of the individual to back up their files before returning their computer for reuse.

-E. STAFF, STUDENT AND TENNANT NETWORK ACCESS AND ACCOUNTS
+E. STAFF, STUDENT AND TENANT NETWORK ACCESS AND ACCOUNTS

 TECHNOLOGY SUPPORT PROVIDER – The District Technology Support Team shall support network accounts, network resources, passwords and software/hardware maintenance.
 Building staff shall report all technology support requests to the technology support provider via the District help desk system.
 District technology support staff shall initiate or coordinate basic repairs on equipment and/or coordinate requests for repair or network services in a timely manner.

-1. RICHFIELD SCHOOLS ACCOUNTS – User accounts shall be setup as follows:
+1. DISTRICT ACCOUNTS – User accounts shall be setup as follows:

 - Each user shall be authorized to use the adequate features necessary rather than all available features possible.

-- Accounts shall be accessible via individual logins while at school and via an intranet portal for access away from school.
+- Accounts shall be accessible via an intranet portal for access in and away from school.

 - Staff no longer employed in Richfield Public Schools will have limited account access upon ending employment with the District either voluntarily or involuntarily, and their accounts permanently removed 30 days after ending employment or on June 30th of the school year they are last employed, whichever occurs first.